 Theoretically yes – two person camping hammocks are available after all.
 But the reality is it's not very comfy.
 Double the bodies means double the sag, plus you'll end up getting much closer than you bargained.

-Chilling in a hammock with a buddy on those long summer days can be fun, but when it comes to sleeping we'd recommend you snooze solo unless you really need to share a double hammock.
+Chilling in a two person hammock with a buddy on those long summer days can be fun, but when it comes to sleeping we'd recommend you snooze solo unless you really need to share a double hammock.

 We hear you.
 Sleeping in a curve can take some getting used to, but once you do you might never want to get back in a tent.
+Hammock camping all the way!

 Try angling your body in the hammock so that you're sleeping slightly diagonally across it rather than straight down the centre.
 You'll find you're lying much flatter and it makes it easier if you're a side sleeper.